KenKout/lms_notification/README.md

   4. In the **Monitor Name** field, give your monitor a name (e.g., LMS Notification).

-  5. In the **URL (or IP)** field, paste the Replit project URL.
+  5. In the **URL (or IP)** field, paste the Vercel project URL.
 You can find this URL by clicking on the "Run" button and copying the link.

   6. Set the **Check Interval** to 5 minutes.